Bridging Semantics and Geometry: A Decoupled LVLM-SAM Framework for Reasoning Segmentation in Optical Remote Sensing: Experiments and Results

 In the fifth example, the model correctly interprets ``infrastructure required for a secure touchdown'' as an airport runway and generates elongated, axis-aligned prompts that precisely align with the target’s linear structure.

 Finally, the last example illustrates reliable negative reasoning.
-The model correctly rejects an invalid instruction, reasoning that ``the image provided is of solar panels, not wind turbines,'' and outputs an empty prompt list, showcasing its ability to recognize semantic mismatches and abstain from false predictions.
+The model correctly rejects an invalid instruction, reasoning that ``the image provided is of solar panels, not wind turbines.''
+The conclusion ``no targets are found'' directly dictates the generation of an empty prompt list, showcasing its ability to recognize semantic mismatches and abstain from false predictions.
 This rejection behavior will be further analyzed in Subsection~\ref{sec:rejection}.

 Overall, these qualitative examples demonstrate that our Think2Seg-RS integrates interpretable reasoning with precise spatial execution.
 The textual reasoning traces provide insight into the decision process, while the geometric prompts reveal structured spatial understanding, together forming a coherent reasoning-to-execution pipeline capable of handling diverse structures, implicit semantics, and open-ended instructions in remote sensing imagery.